‘He better have an army’: Andrew Cuomo knocks Trump after threat to defund ‘lawless’ cities like New York

 But Cuomo’s words nonetheless underscore just how frosty the president’s connection to his hometown has become.
 Trump, for his part, had already complained about being “treated very badly” by New York political leaders when he moved his official residence to Florida last year.

-As protests against police brutality and racial justice have swept across the nation this summer, Trump has repeatedly urged a crackdown on the unrest — a move that many critics view as an intentional part of his campaign strategy.
+As protests about police brutality and racial injustice have swept across the nation this summer, Trump has repeatedly urged a crackdown on the unrest — a move that many critics view as an intentional part of his campaign strategy.

 He amped it up a notch this week.
-As The Washington Post’s Jeff Stein reported, the White House’s Wednesday memo signaled his intention to restrict federal funding from so-called “anarchist jurisdictions."
+As The Washington Post’s Jeff Stein reported, the White House’s Wednesday memo signaled his intention to restrict federal funding from places the administration labels “anarchist jurisdictions."

 The document instructed the Justice Department to identify cities that have allowed “themselves to deteriorate into lawless zones,” including through moves to “defund the police.”
-The White House highlighted ongoing unrest in four coastal metropolises: Portland, Ore., Seattle, Washington — and, of course, New York.
+The White House highlighted ongoing unrest in four coastal metropolises: Portland, Ore., Seattle, D.C. — and, of course, New York.

 The Democratic leaders of those jurisdictions were quick to punch back.
-Seattle Mayor Jenny Durkan (D) said the document was “an attempt to distract” from the coronavirus pandemic, which has killed more than 182,000 people in the U.S. Portland Mayor Ted Wheeler (D) called it “a new low, even for this president,” while a spokesperson for New York Mayor Bill de Blasio (D) slammed it as a “racist campaign stunt.”
+Seattle Mayor Jenny Durkan (D) said the document was “an attempt to distract” from the coronavirus pandemic, which has killed more than 182,000 people in the United States.
+Portland Mayor Ted Wheeler (D) called it “a new low, even for this president,” while a spokesman for New York Mayor Bill de Blasio (D) slammed it as a “racist campaign stunt.”

 But no one on Wednesday had harsher words for Trump than Cuomo, who said the president had been “dismissed as a clown” by New York and was now trying to act like a king.